-The 2020 renewable energy target for each of the Contracting Party is around 5 percentage points over the indicative trajectory target for 2013/2014.
-The observed deviations indicate that significant efforts in the promotion of the use of RES remain to be done in the upcoming years in order to reach the binding 2020 targets.
+The 2020 renewable energy target for each of the Contracting Party is around 5 percentage points over the minimum trajectory target for 2013/2014.
+The observed deviations indicate that significant efforts in the promotion of the use of RES remain to be done in the upcoming years in order to reach the 2020 targets.

-Chart1: The Median RES shares of in 2013/2014 of the gross final energy demand for all CPs compared to the 2013/2014 indicative trajectory in the Renewable Energy Directive (EUROSTAT, 2017, Renewable Energy Directive)
+Chart1: The Median RES shares of in 2013/2014 of the gross final energy demand for all CPs compared to the 2013/2014 indicative trajectory in the directive.
+(EUROSTAT, 2017; DIRECTIVE 2009-28-EC)